 Anthony Esolen, "Why Church Teachings on Chastity are Undeniably True."
 Crisis Magazine (January 12, 2018).

 Reprinted with permission of Crisis Magazine.
 The mission of Crisis Magazine is to be a voice for authentic Catholicism in the public square.

-Anthony Esolen is professor of English Renaissance and classical literature at Thomas More College of Liberal Arts, in Merrimack, New Hampshire.
+Anthony Esolen is a professor and writer in residence at Magdalen College of the Liberal Arts, in Warner, New Hampshire.
 He is the author of many books including: Life Under Compulsion: Ten Ways to Destroy the Humanity of Your Child, The Beauty of the Word: A Running Commentary on the Roman Missal, Reclaiming Catholic Social Teaching, Reflections on the Christian Life, Ironies of Faith: Laughter at the Heart of Christian Literature, The Politically Incorrect Guide to Western Civilization, and is the translator of several epic poems of the West, including Lucretius' On the Nature of Things: de Rerum Natura, Tasso's Gerusalemme liberata, and the three volumes of Dante's Divine Comedy: Inferno, Purgatory, and Paradise.
 He is a graduate of Princeton and the University of North Carolina.
 Anthony Esolen is on the advisory board of the Catholic Education Resource Center.Copyright © 2018 Crisis Magazine

 back to top